 It is through these experiences that we learn to approach everyday life with fresh eyes and awareness.
 We notice how we hold ourselves in everyday activities and make adjustments to support our bodies when working in the garden, lifting heavy objects, holding children or working on a computer.
 We know how to work with the breath to calm ourselves in moments of stress or increase energy when lethargic.
 We begin to notice the quality of our thoughts, and how certain thoughts lead to certain outcomes.
 We learn to take a step back and decide how we want to respond to challenging moments that arise rather than falling into the same old patterns.
 And along the way we remember not to take ourselves too seriously!
 To approach life on and off the mat with openess and humour, to be playful, grateful for what we have and to try new things.
 To hold our views lightly so we are open to learn and grow.
 Over time we develop a depth of self awareness that allows positive lasting changes to flow through all aspects of our lives.

 Yoga and motherhood

-I am a proud mother to our happy, cheeky, clever 4 year old Amira and adorable, adventurous 2 year old Eli.
-Becoming a mother has been the perfect opportunity to utilise all of the yoga practices I have learnt as I navigate my way through the beauty, wonder, difficulties and sleep deprivation of parenthood, and the kids love joining me on the mat!
+I am a proud mother to our happy, cheeky, clever 7 year old Amira and adorable, adventurous 4 year old Eli.
+Becoming a mother has been the perfect opportunity to utilise all of the yoga practices I have learnt as I navigate my way through the beauty, wonder and challenges of parenthood, and the kids love joining me on the mat!